sharetribe/flex-docs/src/docs/concepts-payments/payments-overview/index.md

 Flex supports multiple payment methods as a part of its Stripe integration.
-The default payment method is a payment card, which is what the FTW templates use.
-However, you can enable
-[other payment methods](/concepts/payment-methods-overview/) as well with moderate custom development work.
+The default payment method is a payment card, which is what the Sharetribe Web Template uses.
+However, you can enable [other payment methods](/concepts/payment-methods-overview/) as well with moderate custom development work.